 Chad Extreme : Camel Trekking - Ennedi - Gerewol Festival

-If you have traveled with us before and you are very interested in this trip after reading the physical requirements please contact us.
+By invitation only If you have traveled with us before and you are very interested in this trip after reading the physical requirements please contact us.

 Chad is still one of the safest countries to visit in northern Africa.
 Across the northern part spreads the vast and very sparsely populated Sahara desert while the south is dominated by grass and bush savannah which receive seasonal rain falls.
 The spectacular landscapes are as diverse as the colorful and traditional tribes.
 The mix of large sand dunes, bizarre rock formations, volcanic mountains, grasslands, dense forests, swamps and lakes make this country one of the most beautiful in the northern half of Africa.
 Chad is simply magic.